srahimeen/google-takeout-metadata-fix-go/README.md

 1. exiftool sometimes has trouble parsing files which have "double" extensions such as .TS.mp4, so we can just convert them to .mp4 without any issues.
 The `.TS.mp4` files are created by Top Shot or motion photos.
 2. Google Photos converts HEIC files to JPG in their backend.
 However, when we download the files through Google Takeout, it keeps the .HEIC extension. exiftool does not like that, so we need to fix the extension to be JPG.
 Note that if you manually download Photo Albums from Google Photos (bypassing Googke Takeout) then any HEIC download are true HEIC, so we need to make sure we don't convert these files to JPG, which is why we check for a JSON metadata file first.
 3. Google provides us the metadata in the form of JSON files.
 We can fetch the metadata from these files and use exiftool to override the properties in the image/video files.

+### Additional info

+> Google Takeout only stores _your_ photos in your album folder and does not have photos shared by others in them.
+Even if you "Save" them in Google Photos, it only ends up in your "Photos from Year" folder and not your album folders.

+> The JSON metadata file can be in the following formats: filename.extension.json OR filename.extension.supplemental-metadata.json, filename.extension.supplemental-me.json, filename.extension.su\*.json, and so on.
+It truncates the "supplemental" portion if the file name is > 47 chars.
+The script handles all of these cases.

 ## Other useful commands